ArlynGajilanTR/ShiftSmart/API_REFERENCE.md

 ```

 > **Note:** The `unconfirmed_preferences_count` field indicates how many employees have preferences that haven't been reviewed by a team leader.
 Consider reviewing team availability before generating schedules for best results.

+**Preference Confirmation Handling:**

+The AI scheduler considers **both** confirmed and pending preferences, but treats them differently:

+- **CONFIRMED preferences** (approved by team leader): Treated as high-priority soft constraints.
+Claude will prioritize respecting these.
+- **PENDING preferences** (not yet approved): Still used by the AI, but treated as lower-priority hints that may be overridden if they conflict with confirmed preferences or hard constraints.

+This information is surfaced to Claude in the prompt via a `Preference Status` indicator for each employee, allowing the AI to make informed scheduling decisions.

 **Errors:**